Just how much of Route 66 is still drivable? Just how close can you get to the original road?

 Since Route 66 was decommissioned in 1985 it has ceased to be recognised as a US Highway and as such is no longer featured on standard maps.
 However, there are specialist maps and guidebooks available that will guide you through from one end to the other.
 If you are considering driving Route 66 then a highly recommended set of maps is the brilliant “Here It Is!
 The Route 66 Map Series” by Jerry McClanahan with beautifully illustrations by Jim Ross.
 Each of the 17" by 21" folding maps depicts a specific state and is a work of art in itself.
 The text on each map contains clear directions as well as commentary.

 Also incredibly useful is the “Route 66: EZ66 Guide For Travelers” by Jerry McClanahan.
 It’s a very highly regarded book and was developed in conjunction with The National Historic Route 66 Federation.
 I would consider both to be essential purchases.
-The EZ66 Guide highlights the alternative alignments as well as significant sections of dirt road Route 66.
+The EZ66 Guide highlights the alternative alignments as well as significant sections of dirt road Route 66 - I can't praise the work of Jerry McClanahan enough.